MattBabbage/Clean-Microservice-Showcase/README.md

 **Unit testing** 🧑‍🔬

-Should run out of the box.

-cd into PostingService.UnitTests and run 'dotnet test'
+Should run out of the box. (cd into PostingService.UnitTests and run 'dotnet test') It take <1m, but in memory mongodb can cause slow downs.

 **Live / Integration Testing** ⚡

 Create an free API Key here:
 https://www.abstractapi.com/api/ip-geolocation-api

+Add the api key as the following secret:
 ```
 dotnet user-secrets set "Location:ApiKey" "{Your API Key}"
 ```